 - Delayed recognition

-- Alzheimer disease: progressive neurodegenerative disease that causes brain atrophy and presents with a decline in memory, cognition, and social skills.
-Several genetic defects and risk factors have been described for Alzheimer disease, but there is no clear cause in the majority of cases.
+- Alzheimer disease Alzheimer disease As the most common cause of dementia, Alzheimer disease affects not only many individuals but also their families.
+Alzheimer disease is a progressive neurodegenerative disease that causes brain atrophy and presents with a decline in memory, cognition, and social skills.
+Alzheimer Disease: progressive neurodegenerative disease that causes brain atrophy and presents with a decline in memory, cognition, and social skills.
+Several genetic defects and risk factors have been described for Alzheimer disease Alzheimer disease As the most common cause of dementia, Alzheimer disease affects not only many individuals but also their families.
+Alzheimer disease is a progressive neurodegenerative disease that causes brain atrophy and presents with a decline in memory, cognition, and social skills.
+Alzheimer Disease, but there is no clear cause in the majority of cases.
 Diagnosis is based on clinical examination, neuropsychiatric testing, and imaging.
 There is no curative therapy, but symptomatic management with medications, including cholinesterase inhibitors and others, may slow the progression.

 - Dementia with Lewy bodies (DLB): Lewy bodies are thought to be responsible for impaired mental functions related to thinking, movement, behavior, and mood in DLB.
 The presence of Lewy bodies alters the level of neurotransmitters and neuromodulators in the brain, principally dopamine.
 Diagnosis is based on clinical symptoms and MRI.
 Management is symptomatic for specific manifestations of the disease.